liangtianumich/ART_data_analyzer/readme.txt

 Before running this script, after user specify all the environmental variables in environmental.sh to match their own machine and source it.

+Nice features:
+support parallel calculation by multiprocessing module, the user can specify the number of processes in the input file

-Nice features: all calculations in the fly of strain calculations will be saved into a pkl file, such as nn_results.pkl, strain_results.pkl, and displacement_results.pkl for initial to saddle configuration, and saddle to final configuration for each event.
+all calculations in the fly of strain calculations will be saved into a pkl file, such as nn_results.pkl, strain_results.pkl, and displacement_results.pkl for initial to saddle configuration, and saddle to final configuration for each event.
 When rerunning this calculation, these files will be directly read to prevent redundant running.

+A re_calc argument is included with default False to use the existing calculations.
+However, when user want to try calculate with a new set of input parameters, they may need to invoke the re_calc to True.

 All plots for visualizing the statistics of various physical quantities are automatically plotted and saved into their corresponding event locations that are specified by event_initial_str_sad_str_fin_str: for example, event_min1001_sad1002_min1002